DrawBridge aka Arduino Amiga Floppy Disk Reader/Writer

 Mould

-It may sound strange, but disks that haven't been used in a while can develop mould on their surface.
+It may sound strange, but disks that haven't been used in a while can develop mold on their surface.
 The sad part about this is when you put them in the drive the will make the heads dirty so you'll need to clean that too.
+This video tries several different methods to see what works best:

 View on Thingiverse

 The MOST important thing about either method is to make sure the disk is completely dry before using it in the machine.
-With the second method especially, in interior of the disk can stay damp and can cause the disk not to spin properly, or worse damage the disk further.
+If the disk is even damp then it won't spin properly.

 In future, try to store your disks with a pack of silica gel just in case!